 CPD believes that corporate taxes should be raised incrementally to achieve a tobacco-free Bangladesh by 2040.
-In the budget for FY2024, companies manufacturing tobacco products were subject to 45 per cent corporate tax, which was the same corporate tax rate as non-publicly traded operator companies.
+In the budget for FY2026, companies manufacturing tobacco products were subject to 45 per cent corporate tax, which was the same corporate tax rate as non-publicly traded mobile operator companies.
 Since companies manufacturing tobacco products are directly causing severe public health hazards, it is necessary to ensure that such companies pay corporate tax at a rate which is above the corporate tax rate for all other types of companies.
-Therefore, in addition to the aforementioned tax reforms, we also propose that the corporate tax on all companies manufacturing tobacco products, such as cigarettes, bidi, chewing tobacco, jarda, and gul, be increased from 45 per cent in FY2024 to 50 per cent in FY2025.
-The associated surcharge should be increased from 2.5 per cent in FY2024 to 5 per cent in FY2025 (Table 6).
+Therefore, in addition to the aforementioned tax reforms and to achieve the government's long-term goal of a tobacco-free Bangladesh, CPD proposes the corporate tax on all companies manufacturing tobacco products, such as cigarettes, bidis, chewing tobacco, and jarda, be increased to 55 per cent in FY2026.
+The associated surcharge is to be increased to 7.5 per cent in 2026 from 2.5 per cent, when Bangladesh graduates from the LDC group.